ccvuong/Notepad/README.md

 # Challenge 📝

-Create an application called Note Taker that can be used to write and save notes
+Create an application called Notepad that can be used to write and save notes with an option to delete notes.

 ## Table of Contents
 - [User Story ✏](#user-story)